MannLabs/pydiaid/README.md

 - gui: Start graphical user interface.
 - optimize: Optimize a dia-PASEF method.

 All options can be executed with ```pydiaid [option] -p [Text]```.
 The parameters are saved in a .json parameter file and have to be adjusted in this file.
-For instance, the command ```pydiaid optimize -p "d:\pydiaid\pydiaid\lib\default_parameters.json"``` will execute one complete optimization process. py_diAID will create a folder at the location specified in the .json parameter file with all generated information and give the following result in the terminal window:
+For instance, the command ```pydiaid optimize -p "d:\pydiaid\pydiaid\lib\default_parameters.json"``` will execute one complete optimization process. py_diAID will create a folder at the location specified in the .json parameter file with all generated information and print the following result in the terminal window:

 ```
 ******************